 Like with many goods and services, the option of flexibility and choice often comes at a higher price.
 This means that single travel insurance comes at a higher cost per trip compared to annual travel insurance, especially for frequent travellers.

-As a rule of thumb, the cost of an annual travel insurance is typically the cost of 4-8 single travel insurance (or 40-60 days of overseas travel), depending on your choice of destination.
+As a rule of thumb, the cost of annual travel insurance is typically the cost of 3 to 5 single travel insurance (or 2 to 3 weeks of overseas travel), depending on your choice of destination.

 Pro: Annual Travel Insurance Adopts A Subscription Concept

 On the other hand, buying annual travel insurance is like getting a buffet spread.
 You pay a single price to get yourself a variety of unlimited options, similar to many subscription models.
-For frequent travellers who typically do not have a say in their travel plans (e.g. work trips), annual travel insurance can be cost effective.
+For frequent travelers who typically do not have a say in their travel plans (e.g. work trips), annual travel insurance can be cost-effective.
 This is especially true if you travel more than 6 times a year.

 Con: Annual Travel Insurance Comes At A Fixed Cost

 Unlike single travel insurance, annual travel insurance comes at a fixed price.
-Regardless of whether you travelled or not during the year, you have to pay for your annual plan.
-If you end up travelling less than expected, the cost of your annual travel insurance can be higher than getting separate single travel insurance each time you travel.
+Regardless of whether you traveled or not during the year, you have to pay for your annual plan.
+If you end up traveling less than expected, the cost of your annual travel insurance can be higher than getting separate single travel insurance each time you travel.